programminghistorian/jekyll/en/ipp.md

 redirect_from: /ipp
 ---

-{% include figure.html filename="/images/supporters-ipp.png" caption="19th century image of a nesting bird" %}

 # Institutional Partner Programme

-Thank you for your interest in the Institutional Partnership Programme, which provides the core support for the *Programming Historian*'s award winning open access publications.
+{% include figure.html filename="{{site.baseurl}}/images/supporters-ipp.png" caption="19th century image of a nesting bird" class="garnish rounded float-left" %} Thank you for your interest in the Institutional Partnership Programme, which provides the core support for the *Programming Historian*'s award winning open access publications.
 We cannot do our work without your valued support.

 Programming Historian operates on a not-for-profit basis, publishing cost-effective gold open access scholarship.